Radio National

-Radio National, known on-air as RN, is an Australia-wide public service broadcasting radio network run by the Australian Broadcasting Corporation (ABC).
+ABC Radio National, more commonly known as Radio National or simply RN, is an Australian nationwide public service radio network run by the Australian Broadcasting Corporation (ABC).
 From 1947 until 1985, the network was known as ABC Radio 2.

 History

-1937: Predecessors and beginnings
+1920s–1950s: Predecessors and beginnings

 From 1928, the National Broadcasting Service, as part of the federal Postmaster-General's Department, gradually took over responsibility for all the existing stations that were sponsored by public licence fees ("A" Class licences).
 The outsourced Australian Broadcasting Company supplied programs from 1929.
 In 1932 a commission was established, merging the original ABC company and the National Broadcasting Service.
 It is from this time that Radio National dates as a distinct network within the ABC, in which a system of program relays was developed during the subsequent decades to link stations spread across the nation.

 The beginnings of Radio National lie with Sydney radio station 2FC, which aired its first test broadcast on 5 December 1923 and officially went to air on 9 January 1924.
 2FC stood for Farmer and Company, the original owner of the station before the ABC bought the station in 1937.

 The ABC then rolled out a national network across the country, somewhat similar in nature to the BBC National Programme.
 The origins of the other stations in the network were: